berensp/berensp.github.io/_books/bad-land.md

 ![Miessner family in Montana](/assets/og/bkreview_Montana25.jpg)
 <span class="muted small">Miessner family (Grandma in white).
 Rothiemay, MT (1925).</span>

-Anyway, back to the book: it's a fascinating read and great antidote for wallowing in self-pity.
+Anyway, the book is both a fascinating read and great antidote for wallowing in self-pity.

 — ᴘ. ᴍ. ʙ.